 In November 2014, Hilliard House became Housing Families First.
-Within the organization are two signature programs.
-One is Building Neighbors, the rapid re-housing program.
-The other is Hilliard House, the onsite shelter that was the original core program to house homeless women and their children.
-The shelter continues to provide safety and support for families, including single-parent, two-parent, and multi-generational households.The service area covers the Richmond region.
+Within the organization were two signature programs.
+One was Building Neighbors, the rapid re-housing program that continues to successfully house families today.
+The other was Hilliard House, the onsite shelter.
+By 2016, Hilliard House was the only family homelessness program in Greater Richmond to successfully convert a transitional housing program into an emergency shelter without closing any beds.
+The shelter now provides a short-term stopover and housing-focused services for families, including single-parent, two-parent, and multi-generational households.

 In September 2018, Housing Families First grew again when it added a third program – Homelessness Diversion.
 As part of a multi-agency collaboration, Housing Families First now provides a Family Diversion Specialist for the regional Homeless Crisis Line, the primary access point for families and individuals seeking homeless services in the Greater Richmond region.
 The Diversion Specialist helps families avoid homelessness altogether, when possible, by helping them draw on their own assets and community resources.
 When a family cannot be diverted from homelessness, they are connected to the available services for which they are eligible, such as shelter or rapid re-housing.

 In November 2018, Housing Families First received a $2.5 million grant from the Day 1 Families Fund, created by Jeff and Mackenzie Bezos.
 This transformational grant has helped Housing Families First to plan improvements to its facilities and campus, significantly expand its housing programs, and promote financial sustainability.